Middle force opposition to the Marcos dictatorship: Protecting Aguinaldo and Crame

 By the time Juan Ponce Enrile and the Reform the Armed Forces Movement decided to launch their coup plot in February 1986, the various religious, business sector, professional, and social democrat groups which were angered by revelations of cheating during the elections were already organizing themselves to stage massive protests.
-Corazon Aquino had already had a major rally in Luneta on February 16, and was in Cebu to drum up fuerther support.
+Corazon Aquino had already had a major rally in Luneta on February 16, and was in Cebu to drum up further support.
 So when the Enrile coup plot failed, the middle forces were already organized and ready to launch large demonstrations.
 Ninoy Aquino's brother Butz Aquino, along with some members of the August Twenty One Movement were early participants in the effort to keep Marcos from wiping out the RAM forces in Camp Aguinaldo and the forces of Fidel Ramos in Camp Crame which had rallied to support the RAM rebels.
-This was further enhanced when Jaime Cardinal Sin went on air on Radio Veritas to ask people to come to the stretch of EDSA between the camps, forming a humman barricade to keep Marcos' loyalist troops from firing their weapons.
+This was further enhanced when Cardinal Jaime Sin went on air on Radio Veritas to ask people to come to the stretch of EDSA between the camps, forming a human barricade to keep Marcos' loyalist troops from firing their weapons.
 Enrile famously noted that while the military was supposed to be the protectors of the people, the people had suddenly come out in opposition to Marcos, as protectors of their soldiers.